A question of propriety

 Exhibited: Second Interchange Loan Collection of Oil Paintings and Watercolour Drawings, Sydney 1896, no. 2, repr.; lent W. A. Centenary Celebrations, Perth, 1929; The First Fifty Years: 19th Century British Art from the Gallery Archives, NGV, Melbourne, 1992; Hidden Treasures, David Jones Gallery, Sydney, 1992.

 - This painting was commissioned from Long, a painter of portraits, historical and biblical scenes, by the National Gallery of Victoria in 1870.
 The NGV’s representative in London, Alfred Taddy Thompson, saw the unfinished original before it was exhibited in the Royal Academy in 1871 and arranged for Long to paint this enlarged replica.
 The subject is taken from the book Arte de la pintura by Francesco Pacheco 1638, which was later dramatised in Henry Wadsworth Longfellow’s play The Spanish Student 1843, and shows a Gypsy dancer brought before the Spanish Inquisition on the charge of corrupting public morals.
-Captivated by her performance, the holy censures lean forward, their stern features softened with wonderment and pleasure.
+Captivated by her performance, the holy censors lean forward, their stern features softened with wonderment and pleasure.